-For 25 years, the Rajun Cajun Crawfish Festival has been the unofficial start of spring in Memphis and is now the largest one-day crawfish festival in the Mid-South.
-Each April, over 35,000 people come down to the banks of the Mighty Mississippi to get their share of 16,000 lbs of fresh, spicy Louisiana crawfish.
+For 26 years, the Rajun Cajun Crawfish Festival has been the unofficial start of spring in Memphis and is now the largest one-day crawfish festival outside of Louisiana.
+Each April, over 35,000 people come down to the banks of the Mighty Mississippi to get their share of 17,000 lbs of fresh, spicy Louisiana crawfish.
 In addition to the crawfish, Rajun Cajun features several family-friendly attractions including live music from 3 stages with authentic zydeco music on the main stage and other local favorites throughout the day.

 Zany Cajun contests such as crawfish eating, crawfish bobbing and crawfish racing happen throughout the day.
 A festival favorite is the annual Gumbo Cook-Off, where 24 teams compete for the coveted skillet trophy and over $1,000 in cash prizes.
 Families with younger children can enjoy age-appropriate games and activities in the Kids Area including a spin-to-win prize wheel.

-Rajun Cajun is the largest fundraiser for Porter-Leath with 100% of the proceeds benefiting the programs and services given at no cost to over 12,000 local at-risk children and their families.
+Rajun Cajun is the largest fundraiser for Porter-Leath with 100% of the proceeds benefiting the programs and services given at no cost to over 50,000 local children and their families.
 Remember - eat crawfish, help children!